sagemathinc/cocalc/src/doc/design_overview/overview.rst

 for all the user's projects.
 When the ``<ProjectsPage>`` component renders, it checks to see if ``project_map`` is undefined.
-If it *is* undefined this means the database query hasn't completed yet (if the user has no projects the result of the query would be an empty list, but ``undefined``).
+If it *is* undefined this means the database query hasn't completed yet (if the user has no projects the result of the query would be an empty list, but not ``undefined``).
 In this case a "Loading..." spinner is rendered.
 The React-Redux connection ensures that the page is re-rendered whenever ``project_map`` changes, so as soon as the database query is completed the page will be re-rendered.

 The rest is fairly straightforward, given an understanding of React.
 The ``<ProjectsPage>`` component consists of a number of sub-components,